-Water-based paints/stains, “latex paints,” are not hazardous to humans but should not be poured down any drain.
+Water-based paints/stains, “latex paints,” should not be poured down any drain.

 How to dispose of Latex Paint